May 27, 2022. PBS NewsHour full episode. Remembering the nineteen children and two teachers slaughtered at the Robb Elementary School in Uvalde, Texas

 That’s only a few of the those that conserve our nature and teach us about it; others are Stillwaters, Islandwood, Western Washington University (through its SEA Discovery Center), Olympic College’s Dept. of Environmental Studies, Salish Magazine (an online publication by John Williams of Suquamish), Suquamish and S’Klallam Tribes, many activist groups, and more.

-Finally, thank you newspapers and reporters.
 Without reporting, nature can’t be conserved because advocates wouldn’t know of the threats and opportunities affecting it.
 Reporters do the gumshoe work of interviewing city officials, legislators, science experts, and residents.
 Reporters seek facts, outline pro and cons of issues, and give the history of a community.
+Reporters interview experts in marine biology and forest management who tell us details of salmon, orcas, rockfish, maples, Douglas firs, and evergreen huckleberries and how they all fit together.
 Christopher Dunagan is a gem: he reported for years for the Kitsap Sun about the science and issues of the Puget Sound.
-His mantle at the Sun has since been taken up by Nathan Pilling, Christian Vosler, and Jessie Darland.
+His mantle at the Sun was subsequently taken up by Nathan Pilling, Christian Vosler, and Jessie Darland.
+Thank you, reporters.

 We in Kitsap County treasure our nature, which we learn about, conserve, and enjoy.
 That engagement is paying huge dividends during this COVID-19 time, for we have many places to safely explore—and much for which to be thankful.